nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 #### Deleting an appointment: `delete`
-Deletes an appointment from the list of appointments.
+Deletes an appointment from the list of appointments or deletes all appointments belonging to a doctor.

 Format: `delete/[DoctorID/ Appointment ID]`